WordPress Security Explained

 As the most widely used CMS in the world, many people use and deploy the open source version of WordPress in a sub-optimal and insecure way, but the same could be said of Linux, Apache, MySQL, Node, Rails, Java, or any widely-used software.
 It is possible and actually not that hard to run WordPress in a way that is secure enough for a bank, government site, media site, or anything.

-Other Areas That Can Affect Security
+Other Issues That Can Affect Security

-There’s No Reason Not To Choose WordPress
+There Is No Reason Not To Use WordPress

 Useful Tip

-WordPress Security – Tips
+WordPress Security – Practical Tips

 The above facts were referenced from various sources, including those listed below: